adku44/jmeter-kubernetes/doc/aws-access-setup.md

 - Use 'Option 1' `Set AWS environment variables` from tab 'macOS and Linux'
 - Copy credentials to WSL terminal.
-- Configure connection to aws (only do this point once when first time login).
-Type `aws configure sso`

   - Enter the following details accordingly:
 ```
       sso_start_url = [ your sso login page]